Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Compressed Analysis Results

 \subsection{True Continuum}

 The true continuum should provide better cosmological measurements, at least on scales that are not measured well in the continuum fitting approach.
+The exact scales impacted by the continuum fitting are difficult to quantify, as the effect is not localized in real space.
+If all forests were the same length, the continuum fitting procedure would erase all power on the scale of the forest length and larger, resulting in a sharp cutoff at this low-$k$ mode in the power spectrum.
+For example, in the mock datasets employed here, the maximum forest length is $\sim450\,h^{-1}\,\mathrm{Mpc}$, corresponding to a complete loss of power at $k\lesssim0.014\,h\,\mathrm{Mpc}^{-1}$ in the distorted analysis.
+In practice, all forests are different lengths, resulting in a more gradual effect over a range of scales \cite{blomqvist_2015}.

 Figure~\ref{fig:compressed_truecont} shows the forecast results from the distorted and undistorted analyses with unsmoothed covariances computed in the same way.
 Since these forecasts also employ the same scale cuts, this isolates the effect of the true continuum.
 We show constraints on three cosmological parameters ($\phi_s,\alpha_s,f\sigma_8$) and three nuisance parameters ($b_\alpha,\beta_\alpha,b_Q$).
 The greatest improvement is seen in the broadband AP scale parameter $\phi_s$, where the true continuum enables a nearly $15\%$ improvement in constraining power over continuum fitting.
 The constraint on the BAO AP parameter $\phi_p$ also improves by $\sim10\%$ with the true continuum, though this is not shown here.